 "What are you going to do after you graduate?"
 Yes, we know, it's the worst question.

-But finding a job after college, or finding a new job — or changing a career — doesn't have to be scary.
+But finding a job after college — or just finding a new job or changing your career — doesn't have to be scary.
 These shifts can actually be exciting.

 These tips will help you reflect on your story: what you like, what you've done so far, and what you need to do to go out and get a job — and maybe even a career.